-Drill Samples In July 2008, Fortune River conducted cold cyanide extraction tests for gold and silver on pulps from intervals of two drill holes that encountered the Deep Min pod of gold and silver mineralization west of the Wind pit.
+Drill Samples In July 2008, Fortune River conducted cold cyanide extraction tests for gold and silver on pulps from intervals of two drill holes that encountered the Deep Min gold and silver mineralization west of the Wind pit.
 The objective of this testing was preliminary determination of the amenability of this mineralization to direct cyanidation.
 Samples consisted of 500g pulps derived from individual 5ft drill samples from a continuous interval between 615ft and 950ft in drill hole WM08018 and from a continuous interval in drill hole WM08019 from 605ft to 1,050ft.

 Inspectorate conducted the first round of testing on drill hole WM08019 only, which was selected because it was judged to contain the least oxidized representation of mineralization from Deep Min.
-Thirty grams of the pulp were subjected to cyanide extraction for one hour.
+Thirty grams of each of the 500g pulps were subjected to cyanide extraction for one hour.
 The average extraction of gold from the entire interval (605ft to 1,050ft) was 18%.
-Extraction of gold from the less oxidized portion from 605ft to 900ft averaged only 10%, while a deeper more oxidized portion from 900ft to 1,005ft averaged 42%; the higher extraction and stronger oxidation are probably due to the proximity of this lower interval to the strongly fractured Wind Mountain fault zone.
+Extraction of gold from the less oxidized portion from 605ft to 900ft averaged only 10%, while a deeper more oxidized portion from

+900ft to 1,005ft averaged 42%; the higher extraction and stronger oxidation are probably due to the proximity of this lower interval to the strongly fractured Wind Mountain fault zone.

 ALS conducted a second round of tests on the less oxidized interval of WM08019 (from 605ft to 900ft as described above) and on an interval in drill hole WM08018 from 615ft to 900ft.
-ALS utilized a similar (one hour) procedure as Inspectorate and also analyzed Ag by AA from the same solution as the gold.
+ALS utilized a one hour procedure similar to Inspectorate's, and also analyzed Ag by AA from the same solution as the gold.
 ALS obtained an extraction of gold of 39% from WM08018and 15% from WM08019.
-ALS repeated the procedure on another 30g split and allowed the extraction to continue for 24 hours; they obtained extraction of 41% of the gold in WM08018 and 10% from WM08019.
+ALS repeated the procedure on another 30g split from each pulp and allowed the extraction to continue for 24 hours; they obtained extraction of 41% of the gold in WM08018 and 10% from WM08019.
 Extraction of silver from WM08018 averaged 39% and 41%, respectively, for the 1 hour and 24 hour tests and 31% and 32%, respectively, for WM08019.

 Interestingly, the extraction of gold after 24 hours was actually less than that from the one hour test on the weakly oxidized interval from WM08019.
 Fortune River discussed these data with the chief geochemist with ALS, who suggested that the decreased extraction from the longer test was probably due to the presence of cyanide-consuming species in the sample, probably sulfur.
-No cyanide is added during the tests, and if the cyanide concentration drops below a certain level, depending on PH conditions, gold may drop out of solution.
-The longer extraction time of the 24 hour tests may have allowed the cyanide consumer to decrease the cyanide concentrations below a critical level.
+No cyanide is added during the tests, and if the cyanide concentration drops below a certain level, depending on pH conditions, gold may drop out of solution.
+The longer extraction time of the 24 hour tests may have allowed the cyanide consumption to decrease the cyanide concentrations below a critical level.
 The interval tested in WM08019 was only very weakly oxidized, and trace amounts of iron sulfide were present throughout the interval.

 Fortune River had similar analyses done on other samples from drilling in other parts of the deposit(s).
-These data show that there is variability in metallurgical recoveries spatially, something that requires additional testwork and review.
+These data show that there is spatial variability in metallurgical recoveries, something that merits additional test-work and investigation.